School & Camp Stuff

 Mesh shower basket to carry toiletries

-BAGS/PACKING ITEMS
+BAGS/PACKING/ORGANIZING ITEMS

 Camps have different packing requirements – some ask you to send specific trunks ahead of time, and some ask you to pack duffle bags the kids bring with them.
 These are items you may need to get to help with packing your kid (and make the unpacking easier for them!):

-Packing cubes to pack clothes in an organized way, and for kids to keep using as makeshift drawers/organizers in their cabins
+Packing cubes to pack clothes in an organized way, and for kids to keep using as makeshift drawers/organizers in their cabins (try labeling the outside of these so kids know how to unpack it all/can keep their items organized by type)

 Super sturdy bag tags so their bag doesn’t get lost